Wealden District: Premises

+The council's staff were initially divided between the two buildings.
+The council moved its Hailsham office from Cortlandt to the new Council Offices on Vicarage Lane in 1982.
+The Crowborough office moved to a new building on Pine Grove in 1988, with Starfield subsequently being redeveloped for housing.

+The council subsequently consolidated its offices at the Hailsham building and sold the Crowborough building to Crowborough Town Council in 2016.

+Elections

+Since the last boundary changes in 2019 the council has comprised 45 councillors representing 41 wards, with each ward electing one or two councillors.
+Elections are held every four years.

 Geography

 Wealden District covers two main upland areas: the section of the High Weald within East Sussex; and the eastern end of the South Downs, between which lies the Vale of Sussex, the lowlands of which are named the Pevensey Levels.
 The River Ouse, some of the tributaries of which originate in the district, is the border with the Lewes District; and the River Cuckmere is wholly in Wealden.
-The English Channel to the south is interrupted by Eastbourne.
+The district's coastline to the English Channel to the south is interrupted by Eastbourne.
 The River Rother rises on the Weald and flows easterly to the east of Rye Bay.

 The Wealden basin contains significant reserves of shale oil, totalling 4.4 billion barrels of oil in Wealden and surrounding areas according to a 2014 study, which then Business and Energy Minister Michael Fallon said "will bring jobs and business opportunities" and significantly help with UK energy self-sufficiency.
 Fracking in the area is required to achieve these objectives, which has been opposed by environmental groups.

-It is the central of the three East Sussex non-borough (low density) districts: the others being Lewes to the west, and Rother to the east.

-Home ownership

-The district has the highest proportion of home ownership of the 37 local authorities in Surrey, Sussex and Kent: combining the social (housing association and local authority provided) and private rented sectors, Brighton and Hove's returns recorded in 2011 that its rented sector comprised 44.4% of its housing, whereas 18.8% of Wealden's residents rented their homes.
-Neighbouring Rother has a marginally higher proportion of homes owned outright, 3.1% greater and a greater rented sector.
+At the 2011 census the district had the highest proportion of home ownership of the 37 local authorities in Surrey, Sussex and Kent.

+Towns and parishes

+This district is entirely divided into civil parishes.
+The parish councils for Crowborough, Hailsham, Polegate and Uckfield take the style "town council".
+Some of the smaller parishes have a parish meeting rather than a parish council.